Skip to content

 Having an accountant by your side allows you to focus on growing your business, while they handle the numbers.

-• They take care of the tax balancing act – making sure you pay the right amount of tax that’s also the least amount of tax.
-On average, Beany saves its clients over $4,000 of tax each year!
+• They take care of the tax balancing act – making sure you pay the right amount of tax that’s also the least amount of tax (as little as legally possible)

 Understanding the expenses you can claim

-You can claim any expense directly linked to the production of your business income.
+You can claim expenses directly linked to the production of your business income.

-Distinguishing what’s directly linked is hard.
-Doctor’s bills aren’t linked – even though your work depends on you being healthy.
-Neither are your boat costs – even when you’ve taken clients out on it.
+Distinguishing what's directly linked can be tricky at times.
+Doctor's bills aren't linked even if your work depends on you being healthy.
+Neither are boat costs, even if you've taken clients out on it.

 Common pitfalls for new business people